 Could History Repeat Itself?
 Current and Future Global Warming Consequences

-According to experts global warming could eventually result in changing diseases, flooding, draught, and other consequences.
+According to experts, global warming could eventually result in changing diseases, flooding, drought, and other consequences.
 What could this mean for modern civilization?
 Well, if the world’s history articulated herein pertaining to the direct and indirect consequences of global warming are any indication, modern civilization may slowly be on a collision course with destruction.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.